In this part, we will take a look at how union law can apply to our patent procedures and how it works.

 - the principle of proportionality.

-Among the fundamental rights, there are a number of absolute rights (ie, which do not tolerate exceptions) such as the prohibition of torture.
+Among the fundamental rights, we should note a certain number of absolute rights (ie which does not tolerate exceptions) such as the prohibition of torture.

-Of course, for a principle to be recognized as a general principle of the law of the union, there must be a certain number of clues, and the mere mention of a concept in the treaties is not enough to make it general (ex.
-C-147/13 in which Spain maintained that the use of all the languages of the Union was a general principle and therefore opposed that languages before the EPO should be limited to three official languages).
+Obviously, for a principle to be recognized as a general principle of the law of union, a certain number of clues are necessary and the mere mention of a concept in the treaties is not enough to make it general (e.g. C-147/13 in which Spain maintained that the use of all the languages of the Union was a general principle and therefore objected to languages before the EPO being limited to three official languages).

 Section 3.4.
 Charter of Fundamental Rights

-First proclaimed in Nice on 7 December 2000, then officially adopted in its final version by the Presidents of the European Commission, the European Parliament and the Council of the EU on 12 December 2007, the Charter of Fundamental Rights has acquired a binding legal force with the Lisbon Treaty.
+Proclaimed for the first time in Nice on December 7, 2000, then officially adopted in its final version by the Presidents of the European Commission, the European Parliament and the Council of the EU on December 12, 2007, the Charter of Fundamental Rights has acquired a binding legal force with the Lisbon Treaty.

-Article 6 KILL provides in its first paragraph that this Charter has "the same legal value as the treaties".
+Article 6 KILL provides in its first paragraph that this Charter has “the same legal value as a treaty”.